 „When you’re inventing, anything goes! … Inflatable beach balls, paper plates, cardboard boxes, various types of soft and rigid foam, lego bricks, plastic storage boxes, stuffed animals and other toys, funny hats and other pieces of clothing, sheets of fabric, string, yarn, elastic, and paper.

 It’s also important to have around some tools for cutting, like scissors and exacto knives, and ways to stick things together, like hot glue, superglue, various kinds of tape, and clips or clamps.“

 Instructions on how to set up the kit and detailed info on everything else there’s to know is indicated on the supplier’s website.

 Bright minds teaming up

 Jay Silver and Eric Rosenbaum have both been working with invention kits for the last decade.
-Eric, a doctoral student in the Lifelong Kindergarten group, creates new technologies at the intersection of music, improvisation, play and learning.
+Eric, holding a doctorate (“Exploration in Musical Tinkering”), creates new technologies at the intersection of music, improvisation, play and learning.
 Jay, who lives in Florida, is founder/CEO of JoyLabz/MakeyMakey.
 When a PhD student at MIT Media Lab, he won a Lemelson-MIT Award for Invention and Innovation.

 Images courtesy of ©MaKey MaKey.